 ✓ Portable Water Bottle - Sure you can opt to buy bottled water once at your destination.
 You could save money and stay more hydrated when you each have your own bottle.
 Pro-packing tip: Bring one portable water bottle for each member of the family, designate a specific color for each individual.
 Pack the bottles into the side of everyone’s backpack before leaving for the airport.
 Make sure they are empty for TSA Security check!
 After getting through, you can all fill up your bottles at the water fountain.

 ✓ Entertainment for Kids - You can bring small toys such as blocks, miniature cars, paper dolls and small character figures so kids can be entertained while on the road.
 Crayons are also must-bring entertainment items since they can easily entertain a kid for a few hours.
-For older kids, try magnetic or portable games like this chess travel set.
+For older kids, try magnetic or portable games like a chess travel set.

 ✓ Vitamins / Birth Control / Retainers - These items are all a must!
 Make sure to check these items off your list before leaving the house.